chrisxfire/chrisxfire.github.io/content/notes/miscellaenous/ai/large-language-models.md

 The optional input that provides details to the *prompt* and, optionally, examples.
 Providing context is a form of *prompt engineering.*

 ## Completion
-the output of the large language model.
+The output of the large language model.

-# Prompt Engineering
-A field of study of the design and optimization of prompts to deliver consistent and quality completions for a given model.

 ## Tokenization
 An LLM sees a prompt as a sequence of tokens.
 Different models (and even different versions of the same model) can tokenize a prompt differently.